-Despite the fact that the factor rate is often communicated as a percentage, it’s not the same as APR.
+Even though the factor rate is often communicated as a percentage, it’s not the same as APR.
 In general, the shorter your term length, the higher your APR — even if you’re still repaying $0.20 in fees for every dollar borrowed.

 Short-term loans, unlike MCAs, are technically loans; however, their terms are different than what you might be used to with traditional installment loans.

-Like merchant cash advances, you’ll be charged a flat fee rather than a traditional interest rate.
+Like with merchant cash advances, you’ll get charged a flat fee rather than a traditional interest rate.
 You’ll also be making regular payments, typically daily, until your loan is paid off.
 In this case, however, these will be flat payments deducted from a business account rather than a percentage of your daily sales.

 Fora Financial has an expedited application process consisting of a one-page form.
-A representative will call for more information, which will include tidbits such as monthly sales, how long you’ve been in business, and pertinent contact information.
+A representative will call for more information, which will include such tidbits as monthly sales, how long you’ve been in business, and pertinent contact information.
 They’ll also answer any questions you might have.
 At this point, they’ll do a soft pull on your personal credit and provide you with an estimated quote detailing your potential fees, options, and term lengths.

-If you wish to continue the process, they’ll send your application through underwriting to verify and finalize all your information.
+If you wish to continue the process, they’ll send your application through underwriting to verify and finalize your information.
 If everything checks out, you’ll be officially approved, and the money will be wired into your bank account.
 Final approval can arrive within 24 hours, with funds landing in your account as soon as 72 hours later.